-Cb Response Linux Sensor v6.1.9 provides support for RHEL 7.6 and bug fixes.
+CB Response Linux Sensor v6.1.10 contains stability and performance improvements as well as bug fixes.
 This sensor release also includes all changes and fixes from previous releases.

-This document provides information for users upgrading to Cb Response Linux Sensor v6.1.9 from previous versions as well as users new to Cb Response.
+This document provides information for users upgrading to CB Response Linux Sensor v6.1.10 from previous versions as well as users new to CB Response.
 The key information specific to this release is provided in the following major sections:

-- Installation Instructions Describes installation instructions of the linux sensor. - New features Describes new features introduced in this release. - Corrective content Describes issues resolved by this release as well as more general improvements in performance or behavior. - Known issues and limitations Describes known issues or anomalies in this version that you should be aware of.
+- Installation Instructions Describes installation instructions of the linux sensor - New features Describes new features introduced in this release. - Corrective content Describes issues resolved by this release as well as more general improvements in performance or behavior. - Known issues and limitations Describes known issues or anomalies in this version that you should be aware of.